slyval/guidelines/SAP Commerce/Commerce Conventions.md

 ## Implementation Guidelines

 ### Extensions
 Extensions are containers for common logic that achieves a particular purpose.
-They must not be created for every single piece of function
+They must not be created for every single piece of functionality but must be created to logically group functionality.

+Besides functionality the followin

 When creating an extension the following consideration are important:
 #### Generation